-- 6. This Guidance Statement has been developed to identify, clarify and summarise the existing responsibilities which the auditor has with respect to conducting SMSF audit engagements, and to provide guidance to the auditor on matters which the auditor consider when planning, conducting and reporting on the financial audit and compliance engagement of a SMSF. - 7.
+- 6. This Guidance Statement has been developed to identify, clarify and summarise the existing responsibilities which the auditor has with respect to conducting SMSF audit engagements, and to provide guidance to the auditor on matters which the auditor considers when planning, conducting and reporting on the financial audit and compliance engagement of a SMSF. - 7.
 This Guidance Statement does not extend the responsibilities of the auditor beyond those which are imposed by the SISA, SISR, Australian Auditing Standards (Auditing Standards), Standards on Assurance Engagements (ASAEs) or other applicable legislation. - 8.
 This Guidance Statement comprises: - (a) an introductory section, which provides guidance on matters common to both the financial audit and compliance engagement; - (b) Part A, which provides guidance on the financial audit; and - (c) Part B, which provides guidance on the compliance engagement. - 9.
-This Guidance Statement is to be read in conjunction with, and is not a substitute for referring to the requirements and guidance contained in: - (a) the Australian Auditing Standards , in which references to the "auditor" includes an approved SMSF auditor conducting the financial audit of a SMSF; - (b) applicable Standards on Assurance Engagements, specifically ASAE 3100 Compliance Engagements, in which references to the "assurance practitioner" include an auditor conducting a compliance engagement of a SMSF; - (c) the SISA and SISR; - (d) Applicable ATO Rulings, Interpretive Decisions (ID) and Guides and the Income Tax Assessment Acts; and - (e) Applicable ASIC Regulatory Guides and Class Orders.
+This Guidance Statement is to be read in conjunction with, and is not a substitute for referring to the requirements and guidance contained in: - (a) the Australian Auditing Standards , in which references to the "auditor" includes an approved SMSF auditor conducting the financial audit of a SMSF; - (b) applicable Standards on Assurance Engagements, specifically ASAE 3100 Compliance Engagements, in which references to the "assurance practitioner" include an auditor conducting a compliance engagement of a SMSF; - (c) the SISA and SISR; - (d) Applicable ATO Rulings, Interpretive Decisions (ID) and Guides and the Income Tax Assessment Acts; and - (e) Applicable ASIC Regulatory Guides and Class Orders.8 - (e)10.
+This Guidance Statement does not provide guidance on auditing a defined benefit fund9 as these funds are not generally prevalent as SMSFs.